slatedocs/slate/source/includes/api/_api.md

 }
 ```
 <aside class="warning">
-To perform this operation, you must be authenticated by means of the following method:
+To perform this operation, you must be authenticated by means of the following headers:
-API Key.
+API Key, Authorization.
 </aside>

 ## Retrieve previously recorded data